THORACIC HERNIATED DISC

 Costotransversectomy

-Pressure on the spinal cord from a herniated thoracic disc can effectively treat a surgical procedure called costotransversectomy.
-In this procedure, the surgeon makes an incision through the back of the spine.
-Also, the ends of one or more nearby ribs are removed where they join the spine.
-A section of the transverse process (the small bone on the side of the vertebra) is taken off.
-Therefore, this forms an opening for the doctor to see the injured disc.
-Finally, the surgeon can then decompress the spinal cord by locating and removing the disc material that has ruptured into the spinal canal.
+When these herniations cause significant pressure on the spinal cord, doctors will recommend surgery.
+One effective procedure is the costotransversectomy.
+In this surgery, the surgeon makes an incision through the back of the spine and removes the ends of one or more ribs where they join the spine, as well as a section of the transverse process.
+This allows the surgeon to access the herniated disc and decompress the spinal cord by removing the ruptured disc material from the spinal canal.

 Physical Therapy

-If your condition is causing only mild symptoms and does not get worse, your doctor may have you work with a physical therapist.
-A well-rounded rehabilitation program assists in calming pain and inflammation, improving your mobility and strength, and helping you do your daily activities with greater ease and ability.Physical Therapy
+If your condition is causing only mild symptoms and does not get worse, your doctor may recommend a physical therapist.
+A well-rounded rehab program assists in calming pain and swelling.
+This will improve your movement and strength, and helping you do your daily activities with greater ease and ability.Physical Therapy

-The goals of physical therapy are to help you
+The goal of physical therapy is to help you

 • learn correct posture and body movements to reduce back strain